netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 -  When you need both the north-south and the east-west traffic management for microservices.
 -  When you need the east-west traffic management through a proxy deployed as a standalone proxy and not as sidecar proxies to microservices.
--  When you need the proxy inside the Kubernetes cluster to perform both North-South and East-West traffic management.
+-  When you need the proxy inside the Kubernetes cluster to perform both north-south and east-west traffic management.
 -  When you need the benefits of service mesh, but wants a lighter and simpler solution.

 ## Services of type LoadBalancer